-- To impart theoretical and practical knowledge about various handcraft techniques. - To enhance innovative skills in handcrafts. - To build confidence to do handcrafts.
+- To impart theoretical and practical knowledge about various handi-craft techniques - To enhance innovative skills on hand crafts. - To build confidence on doing handicrafts.

 PO1.
 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.